DOliana/dewpoint-ventilator/README.md

 ## abstract

-This was adpated to work on an ESP 8266 (I used the Huzzah feather) and to add some connectivity.
+The original project idea, code and wiring can be  found here [Taupunktlüfter bei heuse make](https://github.com/MakeMagazinDE/Taupunktluefter).
+The code was taken & adpated to work on an ESP 8266 (I used the Huzzah feather) and to add some connectivity.
 I added:

+- MQTT to
-- MQTT to post the sensor data and ventilation status
+  - post the sensor data and ventilation status
+  - be able to change settings remotely
 - Translated everything to english to make it more available

 sources: